Expert Residential Appraisal Services

 We offer all residential appraisal formats.

 The Small Residential Income Property Appraisal Report Form 1025 is the most used appraisal report for 2-4 unit residential income properties including a duplex, triplex and fourplex.

 We can establish value for all residential property types, including:

 – Green property

 The Uniform Appraisal Dataset (UAD) was introduced by Fannie and Freddie in September 2011 to provide for even further standardization of residential appraisal reports made for all real estate loans that will be sold to Government-Sponsored Enterprises.
 Thus, a “UAD” appraisal report is only required if the appraisal is made in connection with a GSE loan.
 It is not required if the appraisal is not going to be sold to a GSE.

 UAD did not introduce new appraisal forms, rather, the classification of property condition and other terms and definitions.
 A summary of UAD terms and condition classifications can be seen here: UAD Terms and Definitions

 For consumers, the first and current phase of UAD would largely be unnoticed unless you are familiar with reading residential appraisal reports.
 This is because the form is still the same.
 If you are ordering a residential appraisal NOT in connection with a GSE loan, there is no need for a UAD report type.

 Pricing and Turn-Time

-The best way to understand how much an appraisal will cost for you is to complete this brief pricing request form.
+The best way to understand how much an appraisal will cost for you is to complete go to the quick pricing request form.